Giift backed by Apis Partners Rebrands as Xoxoday Globally

-DUBAI, UAE, March 3, 2025 /PRNewswire/ -- Giift, a leading global AI-powered loyalty and rewards SaaS commerce venture backed by Apis Partners, today announced its global rebranding to Xoxoday (pronounced as Zozoday).
+SINGAPORE, March 4, 2025 /PRNewswire/ -- Giift, a leading global AI-powered loyalty and rewards SaaS commerce venture backed by Apis Partners, today announced its global rebranding to Xoxoday (pronounced as Zozoday).
 This strategic rebranding follows significant market expansion and a US$ 70 Million investment from Apis Growth Fund II, a private equity fund managed by Apis Partners Group (UK) Limited, an ESG and Impact-native global private equity asset manager which supports growth-stage financial services and financial infrastructure businesses.

 Xoxoday specializes in employee recognition and rewards, sales incentives, and customer loyalty initiatives through its comprehensive suite of SaaS products.